Roger H. Bora

 The best comment a client can give Roger is that he is “brutally honest,” a character trait in which he takes much pride.

-In his spare time, Roger enjoys supporting his son’s sporting activities, including traveling with family for his son’s travel hockey team, nature walks and geocaching with family, blogging, meditation and community activities.
+In his spare time, Roger enjoys supporting his son’s sporting activities, including traveling with family for his son’s travel hockey team, nature walks and golfing with his son and supporting his high school golf and golf team, blogging, meditation and community activities.

 Roger's practice includes the following practice areas:

 - Global portfolio management

 - Complex global trademark application filing strategies (incl.
 ARIPO, EU Trademarks, Madrid)